Galiusbro/nuahchain-osmo/cosmwasm/contracts/crosschain-swaps/README.md

 #### Prerequisites
-* osmosisd command line tool installed and configured.
+* nuahd command line tool installed and configured.
 * [jenv](https://github.com/nicolaslara/jenv) command line tool installed, if you don't have it you can generate the json manually or modify the commands accordingly.
 * jq command line tool installed.
 * localrelayer tool installed, configured and running.